Letterbook/FEP/feps/fep-1b12.md

 After the group successfully verifies and wraps the received activity, it sends it to the inboxes of all group followers.
 Followers then use the outer `Announce` activity to determine that the content was really approved by the group.
 After this step the `Announce` can be discarded and only the inner activity shown to users.

 This mechanism can be used to publish any possible activity type.
 Examples include `Announce/Like`, `Announce/Delete/Note` or `Announce/Undo/Like`.
+Implementations may choose not to Announce some activities.
+For example, certain activities may represent implementation-specific private actions.

 Announced activities SHOULD also get added to the group outbox.
 If the group exposes collections of threads and comments, relevant items should also be added to them.

 ## Group moderation

-Moderators are responsible for the content which gets published in a group.
-As such they have some special powers, such as viewing reports received by the group or banning users, among others.
+Group moderators are those actors who control the group, are able to change its metadata and remove malicious content.
+They are listed in the group’s `attributedTo` collection.
 Moderation is an optional feature, implementations can safely ignore this entire section.

-Groups list their moderators in a collection which is linked from the `attributedTo` field:
 ```
 {
   "id": "https://example.org/my-forum",